Hanabi-Live/hanabi-live/docs/FEATURES.md

 * When there are a lot of users online and a lot of games going on, it can be cumbersome to find the people you care about.
 The website supports adding specific people to your friends list with the `/friend` command.
 * Your friends will be listed alphabetically at the top of the user list.
 * Games that contain one or more of your friends will be sorted at the top of the games list.
+* If you have one or more friends, a "Show History of Friends" button will appear on the history screen.

 <br />